 After the Italians surrendered to the allies and after the Germans invaded the island, they rounded up the Italian division which until that time was occupying the island.
 They executed the lot, about 3,000 men with only very few escaping, helped by the locals.
 Every year on the anniversary of the massacre, the survivors and their families, accompanied by Italian and Greek dignitaries, come for a memorial service.

 He also spoke about all the famous Cephalonians—politicians and men of letters, starting from Metaxas, the pre-world war II fascist dictator of Greece, and ending with Tritsis and Arsenis, the ex defense minister.
 The late Tony Tritsis, a friend of Alice, was an MP from Cephalonia and a very energetic and controversial education minister under the Papandreou government.
 He was widely loved by all the islanders but they all strongly disapproved when he became the mayor of Athens.

-With all this talk, time went fast and we arrived at the airport, got the package, and drove back to Fiskárdo. all within 2½ hours and for only 8,000 GRD.
+With all this talk, time went fast and we arrived at the airport, I got the package, and we drove back to Fiskárdo, all within 2½ hours and for only 8,000 GRD.
 Of course, although I was low on cash, I had to eat at the restaurant with the nice waiter who tried to find me a taxi.

 Sunday October 20, 1996 Day 38

 I slept very deeply but nevertheless woke up spontaneously by 6:15.
 I listened to the Greek weather AM radio broadcast, it predicted SW winds 5 - 6 on the Beaufort Scale turning later to NW and thunderstorms in the southern Ionian.